Societal Safety and Security, Climate Change and Sustainable Development (SAM550)

 Content

-This course focuses on the complex relationship between climate change, societal security, and sustainable development.
-In particular, the course highlights what societal security and sustainable development entail and how disaster risk management (DRM) and (un)sustainable development mutually affect each other.
-Global challenges about food, water, energy, and environmental security within the constraints of sustainable development will be addressed.
-The course also discusses challenges about vulnerability, with the aim of facilitating understanding and appreciation of competing agendas and narratives in research on this issue.
-Lastly, students of this course will also gain greater appreciation of the relationship between sustainable development and societal security in climate change at international level, including dilemmas and contradictions between and within these fields.
+This course focuses on the complex relationship between societal safety/security, climate change, and sustainable development.
+The course highlights what societal safety/security, climate change, and sustainable development entail and how they mutually affect each other within the global community.
+Global challenges about food, water, energy, and environmental security within the constraints of climate change will be addressed.
+In addition, the course also discusses challenges in achieving sustainable development in light of societal safety/security dilemmas.
+Theoretical and analytical frameworks will be proposed to understand these linkages.
+Students will gain a greater appreciation of these frameworks to obtain a deeper and better understanding of the relationship between societal safety/security, climate change, and sustainable development, including dilemmas and contradictions between and within these fields, at global and European level.

 Learning outcome

-It is expected that students after completing the course will have attained the following knowledge, skills and general competencies:
+After completing the course, it is expected that students will have attained the following knowledge, skills, and general competencies:

 Knowledge of:

-• how disaster resilience and sustainable development, or lack thereof, mutually influence each other
+- how societal safety/security, climate change, and sustainable development mutually influence each other

-• key dilemmas, uncertainties and challenges related to societal security, disaster risk management and sustainable development, particularly considering the food, water, energy, and environmental security nexus
+- key dilemmas, uncertainties, and challenges related to societal safety/security, climate change, and sustainable development, particularly considering the food, water, energy, and environmental security nexus

 Skills:

-• Students should be able to approach issues of food, water, energy, and environmental security from a nexus perspective, and see this in relation to societal security and sustainable development.
+- students should be able to approach issues of food, water, energy, and environmental security from a nexus perspective, and see these in relation to societal safety/security, climate change, and sustainable development perspective

 General competence:

-• Students should develop an appreciation of how energy, energy transitions, and energy security relates to issues of food, water, and environmental security, with important implications for sustainable development and societal security.
+- students should develop an appreciation of how energy, food, water, and environmental security issues raise questions to sustainable development, with important implications for societal safety/security.

-• Students should become better positioned to engage critically in discussions, reports and projects concerning hazards, risks, and causes of disasters.
+- students should become better positioned to engage critically in discussions, reports, and projects concerning societal safety/security, climate change, and sustainable development at global and European level.

 Required prerequisite knowledge